The impacts of a non-accepted boundary claim: Russia's frontier in the Arctic Ocean

 Association of American Geographers

 Monahan, Dave, "The impacts of a non-accepted boundary claim: Russia's frontier in the Arctic Ocean" (2008).
-Center for Coastal and Ocean Mapping.
+Association of American Geographers (AAG).
 593.